The New York City Urban Debate League’s mission is to provide access to debate for all students.

 This year we are also redoubling our efforts to provide expanded support for virtual outreach.
 We know that students and coaches are both under a lot of pressure and we aim to provide as much support as possible.

 Only member schools may participate in our League tournaments.

 This fee does not include judges.
 Each school is responsible to bring 1 judge per 2 teams or 3 teams.
 Judges need not have debate experience (ie parents, teachers, alumni, etc are welcome) or even Varsity/Experienced High School Juniors and Seniors can judge Beginners and Novice divisions.
 There is a $100.00 fee per judge (one judge covers two teams) for schools that do not bring their quota of judges.
 Please also make sure to drop any students, make judge changes, etc. by 5:00 pm the Wednesday before the Tournament.
 Schools can also pay $1500.00 annually to cover all judging at the five regular season tournaments.

-Our membership fees remain the same as in previous years for current members and Title I schools ($599) and for non-Title I schools ($999).
+Our membership fees are $699 for Title 1 schools and $1099 for non-Title I schools.
 This helps to grow the debate league sustainably, but also helps to partially cover costs.
 The true cost of membership is in the thousands of dollars.